lightbend/fdp-sample-applications/README.md

 #### Running on Docker

-The images for the _Model Serving_ implementation will contain the configuration provided in the `application.conf` file at the moment the image was published.
+The docker images for the _Model Serving_ implementation contain the configuration provided in the `application.conf` file at the moment the image was built.

 To override the configuration **at runtime**, we can use the _environment variable_ replacement as we did for the _publisher_ component.
 In the section [Model Serving Configuration](#model-serving-configuration) we can see all supported configuration parameters.